wdporter/i-am-that-vuepress/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 than being, and consciousness is more than living.
 Who is the conscious living being?

 **M:**&ensp;Your question contains the answer: a conscious living being is a conscious living being.
 The words are most appropriate, but you do not grasp their full import.
-Go deep into the meaning of the words ‘being’, ‘living’ and ‘conscious’, and you will stop running in circles and asking questions, but missing answers.
+Go deep into the meaning of the words “being”, “living” and “conscious”, and you will stop running in circles and asking questions, but missing answers.
 Do understand that you cannot ask a valid question about yourself because you do not know whom you are asking about.
-In the question, “Who am I?”, the ‘I’ is not known and the question can be worded as, “I do not know what I mean by ‘I’”.
+In the question, “Who am I?”, the “I” is not known and the question can be worded as, “I do not know what I mean by ‘I’”.
 What you are, you must find out.
 I can only tell you what you are not.
 You are not of the world; you are not even in the world.
 The world is not; you alone are.
 You create the world in your imagination like a dream.
 As you cannot separate the dream from yourself, so you cannot have an outer world independent of yourself.
 You are independent, not the world.
 Don’t be afraid of a world you yourself have created.
 Cease from looking for happiness and reality in a dream and you will wake up.
-You need not know ‘why’ and ‘how’; there is no end to questions.
+You need not know “why” and “how”; there is no end to questions.
 Abandon all desires, keep your mind silent and you shall discover.

 <script>